mirohs/Oberon0-DebracedC/README.md

 The port of the Oberon-0 compiler is structured as follows: `scanner.d.c` contains the scanner.
 It performs lexical analysis, i.e., it transforms Oberon-0 source text into a stream of symbols (tokens).
 Syntax analysis is done by `parser.d.c`.
 The structure of the recursive descent parser directly mirrors the Oberon-0 EBNF grammar, given below.
 The parser calls functions in `generator.d.c` to emit code for the RISC processor.
 The parser also checks types, ranges of constants, etc. The compiler is a non-optimizing single-pass compiler.
 A simulator of the RISC processor is located in `risc.d.c`.

 The main function is located in `oberon0.d.c`.
-If source file could successfully be compiled, `oberon0` prints the generated instructions and directly executes the code using the simulator.
+If a source file could successfully be compiled, `oberon0` prints the generated instructions and directly executes the code using the simulator.
 The structure and the source code of the compiler are a direct port of the Oberon-0 compiler given in [1].

 ## Oberon-0 EBNF Grammar